Authentic pasta fagioli recipe(called pasta fazool or pasta e fasule) is a warm and hearty first course.

 Step 4

-When the pasta is cooked al dente, you can serve this classic Italian soup with a drizzle of extra-virgin olive oil and a sprinkling of parmesan or pecorino cheese.
+When the pasta is cooked al dente, you can serve this classic Italian soup with a drizzle of extra-virgin olive oil and a sprinkling of parmesan cheese or pecorino.

 Tips for Making Pasta Fagioli:

-- If you are not eating the sauce right away, do not add the pasta because it will swell and eventually become mushy and very soft.
+• If you are not eating the soup immediately, do not add the pasta because it will swell and eventually become mushy and soft.

-- If you have parmesan rind then add it while cooking, it will make your sauce even more delicious.
+• If you have parmesan rind, add it while cooking; it will make your sauce even more delicious.

 Storing and Reheating